Elastic-Suite/oro-demo/src/UPGRADE.md

 - `oro.email.update_email_visibilities_for_organization`
 - `oro.email.update_email_visibilities_for_organization_chunk`

 ## 5.0.0-rc

+* The default database driver is `pdo_pgsql`.
+* The supported PostgreSQL version is 13.0
-The supported NodeJS version is 16.0
+* The supported NodeJS version is 16.0
+* The supported RabbitMQ version is 3.9
+* The supported PHP MongoDB extension version is 1.11.1
+* The supported MongoDB version is 5.0

 ## 5.0.0-alpha.2